Horse Owner's Certificate

 There are distance learning courses available from Lingfield Correspondence and Equine Distance Learning.

 As well as taking a course we have a list of recommended reading to support you through the course.
-We also have a selection of sample papers so you know what to expect during the assessment.

 How do I apply for the Horse Owner’s Certificate?